Order One Network Protocol: Critiques

 Central nodes have an extra burden because they need to have enough memory to store information about all nodes in the network.
 At some number of nodes, the network will therefore cease to scale.

 If all the nodes in the network are low capacity nodes the network may be overwhelmed with change.
 This may limit the maximum scale.
 However, In virtually all real world networks, the farther away from the edge nodes the more the bandwidth grows.

 These critiques may have no practical effect.
-For example, consider a low bandwidth 9.6Kbit/second radio.
+For example, consider a low bandwidth 9.6 Kbit/second radio.
 If the protocol was configured to send one packet of 180 bytes every 5 seconds, it would consume 3% of overall network bandwidth.

 Public proposals for OON do not include security or authentication.
 Security and authentication may provided by the Integrator of the protocol.
 Typical security measures include encryption or signing or the protocol packets and incrementing counters to prevent replay attacks.